AlanLoh/nenupy/README.md

 ## Command-line Quickstart
 A few scripts are installed with the package to facilitate the calling of simple tasks.
 All those scripts (namely `nenuinfo`, `nenuplot`, `nenusim` and `nenucor`) can be called directly from the shell.
-Typing `script -h` will prompt the *help* menu where the user can figure out the available options and syntax.
+Typing `{script} -h` will prompt the *help* menu where the user can figure out the available options and syntax.

 ### Observation informations
 This basic script helps figuring out what were the main parameters of a particular observation: